rdiaz02/Zotero-to-Referey/README.md

 ### Configuring Referey ###

-There are two basic settings you need to configure:
+There are two basic settings you need to configure in Referey itself:

   - The name of the sqlite file
   - How to deal with paths for the PDFs